 The house and sign that the North Node is in are said to give some indication of your purpose in this lifetime.
 In horary astrology, it represents a fated connection when it is in the same degree as one of the planets in a chart.

 Whereas the North Node is said to show us what we should be working towards, the South Node is said to represent the past and old patterns of behavior.
 As the South Node may feel comfortable and is a relatively known quantity, it may take a lot of effort to reach beyond the South Node and work towards the North Node.

-In the spirit of full disclosure: This post may contain affiliate links.
-This means I may earn a commission (at no extra cost to you) if you purchase something using one of my links.
+The banner below is an affiliate link.
+This means I may earn a commission (at no extra cost to you) if you purchase something after clicking on it.
 This helps cover the expense of running the site while keeping the content 100% free.
 Your support is appreciated!